gameshowstudio/gameshowstudio.github.io/help/findingplayers.md

 The following video shows how to connect to players and begin a game:

-{% include youtube-player.html id="Jgqdg-wpLzs" %}
+{% include youtube-player.html id="Q4PLD56Nly4" %}

 ## Finding Players Later in the Game